dhellmann/pymotw-3/source/time/index.rst

 Because :func:`time` looks at the system clock, and the system clock can be changed by the user or system services for synchronizing clocks across multiple computers, calling :func:`time` repeatedly may produce values that go forwards and backwards.
-This can produce unexpected results when trying to measure the duration of a program run.
+This can result in unexpected behavior when trying to measure durations or otherwise use those times for computation.
 Avoid those situations by using :func:`monotonic`, which always returns values that go forward.

 .. literalinclude:: time_monotonic.py
    :caption: